Singles vs Albums – The Dilemma

 I used this EP first strategy with many bands including Mayday Parade, Motionless In White, The Word Alive, The Maine, Tonight Alive, and Go Radio.
 I Prevail had already self released the Heart Vs Mind EP, but we chose to re-release that with fantastic results, setting up the debut full length.

 In conclusion, music consumption is not as black and white as singles vs albums.
-The overall market for singles is bigger than albums, but rock fans still prefer to experience an album.
+The overall market for singles is bigger than albums, but certain fans still prefer to experience an album.
 A special thanks to one of my readers Sean from Elysian Drive, whose question inspired this post and is always trying to think of out of the box creative ideas.